richierich113/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 6-firstdirectory script creates a directory named my_first_directory in the /tmp/ directory.
 The 7-movethatfile script moves the file betty from /tmp/ to /tmp/my_first_directory.
-The 8-firstdelete script deletes betty file from the my_first_directory
+The 8-firstdelete script deletes betty file from the my_first_directory The 9-firstdirdeletion script deletes the my_first_directory from the /tmp